A Complete Guide to Manaslu Circuit Trek

 Manaslu Circuit Trek Transportation

 The starting point of the Trek- Arughat (670m/2,198 ft) or Soti Khola (710m/2,330ft): is 135km from Kathmandu.
-It takes about 8 hours by Private Jeep and 8 to 9 hours by the local bus.
+Private Jeep takes about 8 hours, and 8 to 9 hours by the local bus.
 The first day of the trek is all an adventure ride off-road.